statgen/colocus-ui-vue3/README.md

 ...
 ```

-Another performance issue: The UI became nonresponsive for long periods of time -- up to 15 mintues -- when plot data was stored as reactive data in the QCStore, so data must be stored nonreactively.
+Another performance issue: The UI became nonresponsive for long periods of time -- up to 15 mintues -- when plot data was stored as reactive data in the QCStore, so care must be taken to ensure that data is stored nonreactively.

 ### Plot dimensions
 The plot specs in the Observable file use a method of setting global defaults for overall plot height and width.